Hand and Machine Knitting: The differences and Similarities.

 Garter Stitch

 Garter stitch is a reversible fabric that alternate rows of knit and purl on both sides.
 In hand knitting, this is done by knitting every row and turning the fabric before starting back.
 This is popular for new knitters as only 1 stitch, the knit stitch, is all they need to know.
-But while this is the easiest hand knitting stitch, this stitch cannot be done simply on a flat bed machine.
+While this is the easiest hand knitting stitch, this stitch cannot be done simply on a flat bed knitting machine.
 There are a few ways to reproduce garter stitch on a knitting machine, none of them fast.

-1. Remove the fabric from the machine onto waste yarn, turn and rehang after each row.
+1. Remove the fabric from the knitting machine onto waste yarn, turn and rehang after each row.
 This is extremely tedious.

-4. If there is a ribber accessory available for your flat bed machine, you can transfer all the stitches to the ribber, knit 1 row and transfer back to the main bed and knit 1 row.
+4. If there is a ribber accessory available for your flat bed knitting machine, you can transfer all the stitches to the ribber, knit 1 row and transfer back to the main bed and knit 1 row.
 Again, this is an extremely tedious task.

-5. Using the latch tool that comes with the machine, drop one stitch and latch it back up.
-Because the latch hook is in your hand and facing the opposite direction from the latch hooks on the bed of the machine, you are pulling the stitches through the opposite way.
+5. Using the latch tool that comes with the knitting machine, drop one stitch and latch it back up.
+Because the latch hook is in your hand and facing the opposite direction from the latch hooks on the bed of the knitting machine, you are pulling the stitches through the opposite way.
 This is fine, if you have only a few stitches to reform, but tedious across a complete row.

 If you are a fast hand knitter, none of the techniques above are options.
 If you are not a hand knitter, or a very slow hand knitter, the options above become much more feasible.